IK10 TOUCH SCREEN

 • Cover glass type & tempering method

-• Edge support / clamping design (critical for edge hits)
+• Edge support / clamping design (critical for edge strikes)

 • Bonding method (air gap vs optical bonding)